For external partners

 The success of applied research at Lethbridge College is based on how our research positively affects industry.
 Our primary focus on solving real-world industry challenges means we’re always looking for opportunities to engage industry in applied research.
-Partnering with the Centre for Applied Research and Innovation (CARI) can lead to:

 Our research themes

 Lethbridge College has five strategic research themes, encompassing the broad range of applied research that contributes to our reputation as a driver of local economic growth.

 Welcome to the Aquaculture Centre of Excellence (ACE).
 We’re meeting the demand for quality applied research into aquaculture practices specifically adapted to northern geographical locations.
 Our greenhouse operations, biosecure isolation facilities, water recirculation technologies, and water quality testing and molecular lab capabilities provide a solid foundation for a variety of aquatic-and aquaponic-based research, particularly in: